-- 3. Add the dough balls to the oil in batches, being careful not to crowd the pot.
+- Add the dough balls to the oil in batches, being careful not to crowd the pot.
 Cook, turning frequently, until golden brown on all sides, about 4 minutes.
-Remove with a wire mesh skimmer and transfer to a wire rack to drain.
+Use a wire skimmer or slotted spoon to transfer the fritters to a wire rack placed over a baking sheet or a brown paper bag to drain.
 Let cool.

-- 4. Stir the sugar and water in a large, wide skillet over low heat until the sugar dissolves, about 5 minutes.
-Stop stirring, increase the heat to medium, and cook until the mixture is slightly thickened and registers 225°F (110°C) on a candy thermometer, about 5 minutes.
+- Increase the heat to medium, and cook, without stirring, until the mixture is slightly thickened and registers 225°F (110°C) on a candy thermometer, about 5 minutes.

-- 5. Meanwhile, remove and discard the cardamom pods and crush the seeds.
-Stir the cardamom seeds into the syrup and keep the syrup at a very gentle simmer.
-As you fry the jamuns, use a slotted spoon to transfer them to the simmering syrup and let soak until soft and moist.
+- After you fry the fritters, use a slotted spoon to transfer them to the simmering syrup and let soak until soft and moist.
 The jamuns will swell in size as they soak up the syrup.
 Let cool and then sprinkle with rose water, if desired.
-(Alternatively, you can drizzle the warm syrup over the cooled fritters and let them stand for at least 3 hours for slightly more crisp, less moist jamuns.)
+(Alternatively, if you prefer slightly crisper, less moist jamuns, you can instead simply drizzle the warm syrup over the cooled fritters and let them stand for at least 3 hours.)

-- 6. Serve the fritters, chilled or at room temperature, in a small puddle of the syrup.
-The fritters can be kept in the syrup in a resealable container in the refrigerator for up to 1 month.
+- Serve the milk fritters, chilled or at room temperature, in a small puddle of syrup.
+(You can keep the fritters in the syrup in a resealable container in the refrigerator for up to 1 month.)

-This a versatile Indian dessert, and a hallmark dessert at all Indian celebrations.
-The key to getting those jamuns silky and moist is to simmer them in the syrup.
+This Indian milk fritters recipe is a versatile Indian dessert and a hallmark dessert at all Indian celebrations.
+The key to getting those gulab jamuns silky and moist is to simmer them in the syrup.
 Add the cardamom to the syrup as well.
-As you fry the jamuns, drain them and add them to the simmering syrup for a soft and moist gulab jamuns.
+As you fry the jamuns, drain them and add them to the simmering syrup for soft and moist jamuns.
 The jamuns will swell in size.
 Cool and then add rose water, if desired.
 I like to serve mine slightly warm.
 Shubh Diwali.

-This is a classic Indian dessert, and this recipe is easy enough and yummy enough for all of us to bring a bit of India into our homes!
-A guaranteed crowd pleaser!
-The only change I would make is to use whole milk, as the nonfat milk didn’t produce the silkiness they so deserve.
+These milk fritters are a classic Indian dessert, and this recipe is easy enough and yummy enough for all of us to bring a bit of India into our homes!
+A guaranteed crowd-pleaser!